Skip to main content

 One final checkpoint before you hire: do not assume every preparer can handle every IRS phase.
 EAs, CPAs, and attorneys have unlimited representation rights before the IRS, including audits, collection or payment issues, and appeals, while limited-rights preparers cannot represent clients in appeals or collection matters.

 Escalate when legal risk starts driving the result.
-The trigger is not mere IRS contact, because EAs, CPAs, and attorneys can all handle audits, collection or payment matters, and appeals before the IRS.
+IRS contact by itself is not the trigger, because EAs, CPAs, and attorneys can all handle audits, collection or payment matters, and appeals before the IRS.

 If an audit notice identifies specific years and items under review, including notices such as Form 556-B, treat that as a serious checkpoint.
-If the discussion is moving from document production to interpretive treatment of transactions, escalate.
+If the discussion shifts from document production to interpretive treatment of transactions, escalate.

 Privilege and execution details matter here.
 If your representative needs to communicate directly with the IRS, confirm Form 2848 is signed and in place.
 Without it, IRS recognition of representative authority can fail and cost you time.
-Treat timing as a risk signal too.
-The materials behind this guide note a typical audit response window of about 30 days, extensions may be possible, and late or incomplete responses can escalate the examination.
+Timing matters too.
+The source material for this guide notes a typical audit response window of about 30 days, extensions may be possible, and late or incomplete responses can escalate the examination.

 The practical default is simple.
 If the issue may leave routine IRS administration, if privilege is part of your plan, or if legal interpretation is carrying the outcome, add a Tax Attorney immediately and keep your CPA or EA focused on filings and documentation.

 The lowest quote is not always the best fit.
-Scope fit and representation coverage can matter more than headline price when handoffs and rework are involved.
+Scope fit and representation coverage often matter more than headline price once handoffs and rework enter the picture.

 A common mistake is treating all tax help as interchangeable.
 Any professional with a PTIN can prepare a federal return, but not every preparer has the same representation rights before the IRS.
 Some preparers have limited representation rights and cannot handle appeals or collection issues, even if they prepared the return.
 If your matter is in an audit, collection or payment issue, or appeal, verify that you are hiring an EA, CPA, or attorney with unlimited representation rights.